RoboJackets/robocup-software/firmware/robot/README.md

 ## Building and Installing

-There are two ways to load the firmware onto the robot: over USB and over the radio.
+There are two main ways to load the firmware onto the robot: over USB and over the radio.
+If the robot already has working firmware and you'd like to load a new version, you can use the regular USB install.
+Otherwise, you'll have to program it using SAMBA

 ### Over-The-Air Install